Valparaiso is the best street art city in the world.

 The second one has a method to its image composition, a pattern to the symbolism.
 Even if I can’t read the message, my structural-analytical brain can detect that there is a pattern.

-So, this article may not have enough information about the world of street artists or specific artists.
+So, this article may not have enough information about the “world of street artists” or specific artists.
 (However, I point you to this article that does go into more detail on Valparaiso street artists).
-But it will have quite a bit on the patterns I noticed across all of them, as someone who isn’t already ‘in the arts scene’.
+But it will have quite a bit on the patterns I noticed across all of them.

 The signs are more obvious when you wander outside of the tourist hills.
 It’s there in the spiked grilles and balcony railings.
 The broken bottles of alcohol by the sides of the long steps up and down the southern hills, and the smell of urine as you pass along them.
 The youths loitering at its landings.
 The lack of children-centric conveniences and supplies.
 The ubiquity of tagged walls and graffiti across shop signs.

 The map of artwork in the open sky museum – defaced.
 Some of the beautifully crafted street lamp mosaics – chipped off.